clojure-expectations/simple-expectations/README.md

 # simple-expectations

-Using simple-check with expectations is simple, but the standard failure message leaves a bit to be desired in my opinon.
+Using test.check with expectations is simple, but the standard failure message leaves a bit to be desired in my opinon.
 However, you can use an expectations.CustomPred and get much better failure reports when things go poorly.